ultimaten1/ultimaten1/README.md

 # Welcome to my repository

-My name is Thanh Dat Tran, but you can just call me Ultimate.
+My name is Thanh Dat Tran, but you can call me Ultimate.
 Currently, I am a third-year student at UEH University and my major is software engineering.
-I have learned a lot of programming languages such as C#, Java, Python, PHP, etc. My goal is to become a Web Developer with ASP.NET Core and Lavarel.
+I have learned a lot of programming languages such as C#, Java, Python, PHP, etc and I also have some projects in my repository.
+My goal is to become a Web Developer with ASP.NET Core and Lavarel.

 ## My skills: